Tour Length

 1What is included in a Tanzania budget safari?

 “Most of the costs of a Tanzania budget safari package will usually be included in the quoted price.
 That means all road transport between reserves, game drives, guides and park fees.
 Meals on camping safaris, usually prepared by a chef who travels with the safari, should also be included in the price.
 Meals include drinks such as tea, coffee and, possibly, drinking water.
 Other types of drinks, including soft drinks and alcohol, are excluded.
 Since these can be quite expensive on safari, it might be worth stocking up before you leave Arusha (the starting point for most budget safaris).
 Tips are also excluded, and these can add up quickly in Tanzania.
-Check what is expected with your operator before you leave and carry enough cash to cover it. ”
+Check what is expected with your operator before you leave and carry enough cash to cover it.”

 “This can be difficult.
 A safari itinerary is set by the driver-guide, not by the client.
 Budget companies operating on tight profit margins usually instruct their drivers to try to keep down the mileage in order to cut fuel costs.
 This means not going too far off the beaten track.
-In Serengeti, for instance, roads within a 5km to 10km/3mi to 6mi radius of park headquarters and public campsites at Seronera are busy with safari drivers with radios.
+In Serengeti, for instance, roads within a 5km/3mi to 10km/6mi radius of park headquarters and public campsites at Seronera are busy with safari drivers with radios.
 This means that worthwhile sightings attract vehicles within minutes.
 Yet, travel a little farther afield and you might have a lion or cheetah sighting all to yourself.
 Speak to the safari company ahead of your trip to see if they put any fuel restrictions on drivers.
 In all parks, roads tend to be busiest during the peak wildlife viewing hours of 7:30 AM to 10 AM in the morning and 2 PM to 4:30 PM in the afternoon.
 Instead of having breakfast in camp, pack food for the morning and head out before the crowds.
 Another option is to travel out of season.
-April to May are the wettest months on the Northern circuit.
+March to May are the wettest months on the Northern circuit.
 However, the countryside is beautifully green at this time of year and parks tend to be uncrowded.”

 3Can you describe a typical day on a Tanzania budget safari?

-4What type of accommodation can I expect on a Tanzania budget safari?
+4What type of accommodation can I expect?

 “A cheap Tanzania safari usually means a camping safari.
 If you want to keep trip costs to a minimum, camping is the only option in most parks.
 In most cases the operator will provide your tent, sleeping bag and sleeping mats.
 Meals will be prepared by a local chef.
 The better tour operators might provide proper camp beds, portable toilets and showers to supplement the often-substandard facilities in national parks.
 Budget safaris to Tanzania’s Northern circuit are mostly camping or a combination of camping and budget lodges and hotels located outside the park.
-Small private campsites can be found in the villages bordering national parks and reserves, for instance Mto wa Mbu (outside Lake Manyara National Park) or Karatu (outside Ngorongoro Conservation Area).
+Small private campsites can be found in the villages bordering national parks and reserves, for instance, Mto wa Mbu (outside Lake Manyara National Park) or Karatu (outside Ngorongoro Conservation Area).
 These private campsites are the cheapest and have the best facilities but tend to have indifferent suburban locations, and in some cases, are very busy.
 Public campsites in the national parks have more of a bush atmosphere, with adequate facilities.
 Special campsites in the national parks often have no facilities but are more expensive.
-This is because they offer a genuine wilderness feel and can be booked by only one party at a time. ”
+This is because they offer a genuine wilderness feel and can be booked by only one party at a time.”

 “Even the cheapest budget safari packages in Tanzania start at around US$200 to US$250 per person per day.
 This is due to high park fees and the costs of operating in remote areas accessible only in sturdy 4x4s.
 If you want a full-on bush experience, it is generally worth paying a slightly higher price to camp inside national parks where possible, rather than in villages outside them.
 Most safaris leave from Arusha and focus on the Serengeti and Northern safari circuit.
 However, there are cheaper camping safari packages out of Dar es Salaam to the lesser-known Mikumi National Park and the vast Nyerere National Park. ”